antinatura/antinatura.github.io/_pages/uni.md

 **Coursework:**
 - Malware analysis.
 I was provided with a Windows virtual machine with a Flare VM installation and 9 malware samples.
 I had to choose one sample and perform a malware analysis investigation on it. [(Link)](https://antinatura.github.io/assets/documents/CMP320_U1_MalwareAnalysis.pdf)
 - Scripting project.
 Develop a script related to some area of cybersecurity and produce a report documenting the process.
-I chose to create a tool that visualises website cookie values over time. [(Link)](https://antinatura.github.io/assets/documents/CMP320_U2_ScriptingMiniProject.pdf)
+I chose to create a tool that visualises website cookie values over time.
+(Links: [Code](https://github.com/antinatura/CMP320-Cookie-Script), [Report](https://antinatura.github.io/assets/documents/CMP320_U2_ScriptingMiniProject.pdf))

 **Grade:** A+